-Information concerning course prerequisites and application procedures for Marine Science may be obtained from the Department of Biological Sciences or the Office of the Dean of Science.
-Permission to register in these courses is available from the Director of the Bamfield Marine Sciences Centre, to whom application should be made.
+In addition to tuition paid to the University there are room and board fees payable to BMSC.
+Information concerning course prerequisites and application procedures for Marine Science may be obtained from BMSC, the Department of Biological Sciences or the Office of the Dean of Science.
+Permission to register in these courses is available from the University Programs Coordinator of the Bamfield Marine Sciences Centre, to whom application should be made.
+See BMSC website bms.bc.ca/university.html.

-See §231 Course Listings for descriptions of available Marine Science
+See §231 Course Listings for descriptions of available Marine Science courses